-Courses in strategic management often employ a variety of learning methods, Eldredge and Galloway (1983) find that strategic management courses typically make use of a number of methods based upon text, case, management games, field projects and guest speakers.
-Similarly Jennings' (1996) survey of strategic management courses in the UK found the majority of those courses to be using a of methods: combination lectures with discussion, guest speakers, tutorials based on current issues, business games, company-based research projects and consultancy projects.
+Courses in strategic management often use a variety of learning methods.
+Eldredge and Galloway (1983) find that strategic management courses typically make use of a number of methods based upon text, case, management games, field projects and guest speakers.
+Similarly, previous survey of strategic management courses in the UK (Jennings, 1996) and (Chang et al., 2001) Hong Kong found the majority of those courses to be using a combination of methods; lectures with discussion, guest speakers, tutorials based on current issues, a new business venture simulation, company-based research projects and consultancy projects.

-There can be a number of reasons for using multiple learning methods.
-Various methods may complement each other, Teach and Govahi's (1993) study of business school graduates concludes that various teaching methods (experiential exercises, simulations, the case method and lectures) develop different skills.
-As well as promoting the development of a wider range of skills the use of multiple learning methods can be undertaken in order to introduce variety to the overall teaching programme.
+Various methods may complement each other.
+Teach and Govahi's (1993) study of business school graduates concludes that various teaching methods such as experiential exercises, simulations, the case method and lectures can develop different skills.
+The use of multiple learning methods can be undertaken in order to introduce variety to the overall teaching programme.
+In addition, using multiple learning methods can promote the development of a wider range of skills

-This paper examines the use of three learning methods in the teaching of a strategic management course for a Masters programme in management.
+This paper intends to examine the use of three learning methods in the teaching of a strategic management course for a Masters programme in Postgraduate Scheme in Business and Management at the Hong Kong Polytechnic University.
 The three learning methods used were a consultancy project, a new business venture simulation and the case method.